 Although QPS is complying with all government regulations for social distancing and allowing employees who can, to work from home, QPS Neuropharmacology is up and running.
 Please feel free to contact us any time to discuss your research needs.

 QPS Neuropharmacology is the division of QPS that focuses on preclinical studies in CNS diseases, Rare Diseases and Mental Disorders.
 The on-site availability of highly predictive disease models and unparalleled experience with studies performed for biopharmaceutical companies of all sizes makes QPS Neuropharmacology the first choice for most CNS drug development needs.

 Validated transgenic and non-transgenic in vitro and in vivo models cover most targets of Alzheimer’s Disease (AD), Parkinson’s Disease (PD), Amyotrophic Lateral Sclerosis (ALS), Frontotemporal Dementia (FTD), Niemann-Pick Disease (NPC1), Gaucher Disease, Autism Spectrum Disorder (ASD), Schizophrenia, Frontotemporal Lobar Degeneration (FTLD) and other neurodegenerative and rare diseases.

 QPS is a global contract research organization (CRO) providing discovery, preclinical and clinical drug development services since 1995.
 Our mission is to accelerate pharmaceutical breakthroughs across the globe by delivering custom-built research services.
 An award-winning leader in the CRO industry, QPS is known for proven quality standards, technical expertise, a flexible approach to research, client satisfaction and turnkey laboratories and facilities.

 QPS Neuropharmacology provides research services with numerous standardized cell culture systems including transgenic and non-transgenic cell lines, glial cells, primary chicken and rat peripheral and central nervous system neurons of different developmental stages and organotypic brain slices.
 New models are developed and validated on request.

 As a leading CRO for CNS drug development, QPS Neuropharmacology is the premier provider for services with transgenic animals.
-The enterprise gained experience in generating, characterizing and maintaining transgenic disease models and using them for drug testing projects for more than 15 years.
+We have more than 20 years of experience in generating, characterizing, and maintaining transgenic disease models and applying them for drug testing projects.

 QPS Neuropharmacology's expertise lies within the field of neurodegenerative diseases.
 We provide a state of the art research environment (AAALAC certified) for testing and evaluating new potential treatment approaches.